antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Simply put Cryptography is hard and we **SHOULD NOT** design it ourselves.
 Cryptography, encryption, etc. are all excellent examples of when it's better to use something by someone else, or more specifically by someone that knows what they're doing.

-Even *implementing* cryptography is different, as a quick internet search will prove.
-Banks struggle with stuff so it would insane for us to attempt to 'roll our own' cryptography or implementation.
+Even *implementing* cryptography is difficult, as a quick internet search will prove.

+It would insane for us to attempt to 'roll our own' cryptography or implementation.
 If you think you do need to **STOP!** Consult widely with others (both internally and online) to test your reasoning and ensure you haven't missed something.

 Sources: